Díaz, Mets ink $102M, 5-year deal, record for MLB closer

 AP Baseball Writer

-NEW YORK (AP) — With a record contract on the table, a swift return to the New York Mets was music to Edwin Díaz’s ears.
+NEW YORK (AP) — With a record contract for Edwin Díaz, his swift return to the New York Mets was music to their ears.

 Díaz and the Mets completed their $102 million, five-year deal Wednesday — the largest for a reliever in baseball history.
 The star closer can opt out after three seasons, and the agreement includes a team option for 2028.